 A mobile home drain trap is a special fitting that has a number of applications.
 In a mobile home, there may not be enough room underneath a bathtub to allow for the normal P-trap drain fitting that you would find extending down below the floor level in a site-built home.
 Usually, this kind of trap is found in bathtubs with no overflow opening.
 While in traditional bathtubs, clogs are removed by snaking down through the overflow fitting, with a mobile home drain trap it is necessary to remove the trap to unclog the drain.

 A mobile home tub trap is a double-nut trap with a flange on the end of it so it can be removed if necessary.
 This allows for the drain to sit just below the tub behind the skirting, instead of dropping below floor level as a normal trap does.
-This makes the design ideal for the limited space in a mobile home or RV, though it also has applications in a standard home.

 Facts About Mobile Home Bathtub Drain Traps